LasseWolter/honours-project-21-22/clowdr/setup_notes.md

 - if you are connected to a **VPN** you need to disconnect to connect to local services
   - or reroute LAN traffic to local gateway
+- Mostly works on second try if it hasn't run before
+  - this isn't critical but not ideal

 **Clowdr: Actions Service**
 - which video codec format should I use for my Vonage Video API Account?
 (VP8 or H.264)